dapr/community/steering-and-technical-committee-charter.md

 ## Bootstrap and transition

 In order to bootstrap the STC, 5 seats are allocated in September 2021.
 Two for Microsoft, two for Alibaba and one for Intel committee members as the current active companies to the project.
+In the bootstrap period, an organization can choose to nominate new committee members if their existing committee members leave the company and the number of committee members remains uneven.
 This can expand up to 11 seats maximum over the coming years.

 The next election will be held in November 2023 for all currently filled seats at that time.